Strox0/ArgParseCpp/README.md

-# ArgParser
+# ArgParser : A C++20 command-line parsing library

-ArgParser is a C++20 command-line parsing library with typed values, positional arguments, flags, repeated-value aggregates, validation, transformation, structured diagnostics, and generated help.
+ArgParser is a modern command-line parsing library with typed values, positional arguments, flags, repeated-value aggregates, validation, transformation, structured diagnostics, and generated help.

 The library is configured through a fluent API and parses directly from `argc` and `argv`.
 It has no external runtime dependencies.